notSeabasschin12/martha_versus_cavern/README.md

 Only the files with code that I wrote are in this repository.
 Files containing classes for edges, nodes, and the graphical interface were provided to us by the instructors.

 Files:
-Pollack.java contains the methods to navigate and exit the maze. path.java contains Dijkstra's algorithm (lines 51-104 were provided to us).
+Pollack.java: contains the methods to navigate and exit the maze. path.java: contains Dijkstra's algorithm (lines 51-104 were provided to us).